achetronic/homelab-ops/docs/mesh/talos/how-to-upgrade.md

      at ANY part of the process.
 I started upgrading the workers, everything fine until started with the control-plane nodes: got an error from Talos: process can potentially break etcd quorum (and stopped)

+2. Upgrade `talosctl` to the version you want.
+If possible upgrade minor by minor.
+By experience, you can jump all the patch versions at once.

-2. Right AFTER previous points, you can trigger the following command:
+3. Right AFTER previous points, you can trigger the following command:

    ```console
    talosctl --talosconfig talosconfig.yaml -n compute-13.internal.place upgrade --image ghcr.io/siderolabs/installer:v1.6.1